How Long Alcohol Stays in Your System

 Typically, a breathalyzer can detect alcohol for a few hours after drinking.
 It measures the amount of alcohol in the breath, indirectly estimating the blood alcohol level.
 Breath tests are commonly used by law enforcement for roadside testing.

 Blood tests are considered more accurate than breath tests and can detect alcohol for a longer period.
-Alcohol can generally be detected in the blood for up to 12 hours, but this can vary depending on factors like the amount of alcohol consumed and individual metabolism.
+Alcohol can generally be detected in the blood for up to 12 hours, though this can vary depending on factors such as the amount consumed and an individual’s metabolism.

 Saliva tests can detect recent alcohol use and are often used in roadside testing.
 The detection window is generally shorter than that of urine tests, typically up to 12–24 hours after alcohol consumption.

 Hair tests are the most extended-term alcohol detection method.
 They can provide a historical record of alcohol consumption over several months.
-Each centimeter of hair is generally considered to represent approximately one month of history, so a 6 cm hair sample might reveal alcohol use over the past six months.
+Each centimeter of hair generally represents approximately one month of history — for instance, a 6 cm hair sample may show alcohol use over the past six months.

-It’s essential to note that the reliable and accurate results of alcohol tests can vary, and some tests may be more susceptible to false positives or false negatives.
-Additionally, individual factors, such as metabolism, hydration, and the presence of other medical conditions, such as liver disease, can influence alcohol testing results
+It’s essential to note that the accuracy of alcohol tests can vary.
+Some tests may be more susceptible to false positives or negatives.
+Individual factors such as metabolism, hydration, and certain medical conditions (like liver disease) can also influence test results.

 Navigating the journey to recovery can bring up many questions.
 Below are some of the most commonly asked questions about our services.
 If you need more information or have additional questions, we are only a phone call away.